-15.4.3 VAT ruling or a decision?
+15.5 VAT ruling or a decision?

-An application for the Commissioner to make a decision should be distinguished from an application for a VAT Ruling.
-The main distinction is that a VAT Ruling relates to the interpretation of the VAT Act whereas a decision constitutes the exercising of a discretion by the Commissioner.
+A request for the Commissioner to make a decision should be distinguished from an application for a VAT Ruling.
+The main distinction is that a VAT Ruling pertains to the interpretation of the VAT Act whereas a decision constitutes the exercising of a discretion by the Commissioner.
+Certain decisions are subject to objection and appeal as set out in section 32 and section 104 of the TA Act.